rust-in-blockchain/rust-in-blockchain/draft/RiB-Newsletter-#9-Feb-2020.md

 This edition of RiB was produced with contributions from [SeungMin Lee][contributorsl], [Alex Gluchowski][contributorag], [María Paula][contributormp], Paulii Good, [Brian Anderson][contributorba], and [Aimee Zhu][contributoraz].
 Thank you for your help!

-RiB needs help keeping up with Rust blockchain projects, or, if you find something interesting and beneficial to the Rust & blockchain community, please contribute to the next issue, submit a PR to the [#10 draft](https://github.com/rust-in-blockchain/Rust-in-Blockchain/blob/master/draft/RiB-Newsletter-%239-Feb-2020.md), or Tweet [@rust_blockchain](https://twitter.com/rust_blockchain).
+RiB needs help keeping up with Rust blockchain projects.
+If you follow a particular project, or otherwise find information that is beneficial to the Rust & blockchain community, please contribute to the next issue.
+Either submit a PR to the [#10 draft](https://github.com/rust-in-blockchain/Rust-in-Blockchain/blob/master/draft/RiB-Newsletter-%239-Feb-2020.md), or Tweet [@rust_blockchain](https://twitter.com/rust_blockchain).

 [contributorsl]: https://github.com/somniumism
 [contributorag]: https://github.com/gluk64